Greg Kinnear, Lesley Manville, Keeley Hawes Join ‘Misbehaviour’

 Principal photography began Monday on the dramedy, based on the true story of the 1970 Miss World contest and its disruption by the newly founded Women’s Liberation Movement.
 The film, which will shoot in and around London over the next nine weeks, is directed by Philippa Lowthorpe (“Three Girls”) from an original script written by Rebecca Frayn (“The Lady”) with revisions by Gaby Chiappe (“Their Finest”).

-The action takes place in 1970, as the Miss World competition takes place in London, hosted by Bob Hope.
-At the time, Miss World was the most-watched TV show in the world with more than 100 million viewers.
-“Claiming that beauty competitions demeaned women, the newly-formed Women’s Liberation Movement achieved overnight fame by invading the stage and disrupting the live broadcast of the competition,” according to a statement.
+The action takes place in 1970, as the Miss World competition takes place in London, hosted by Bob Hope, to be played by Kinnear.
+(Manville plays Dolores Hope.)
+At the time, Miss World was the most-watched TV show in the world, with more than 100 million viewers.
+“Claiming that beauty competitions demeaned women, the newly formed Women’s Liberation Movement achieved overnight fame by invading the stage and disrupting the live broadcast of the competition,” according to a statement.

 The crew includes production designer Cristina Casali (“The Death of Stalin”); make-up and hair designer Jill Sweeney (“The Theory of Everything”); costume designer Charlotte Walter (“The Guernsey Literary and Potato Peel Society”); director of photography Zac Nicholson (“The Death of Stalin”); and editor Una Ni Dhonghaile (“Three Girls”).